Updated on 2/28/2022

 “Drones will offer a higher-end … option for deliveries,” Radovic said.
 “Drones will improve those delivery times further, bypassing traffic congestion or queues of deliveries.”

-How quickly a drone can deliver items, however, may be impacted greatly by:
+During each drone delivery, the timeline can be impacted greatly by:

 - Location of the warehouses they are launched from